Nora202/ExCamera/README.md

 # ExCamera
 Android SDK and Demo for products (MicroScope CAM, TeleScope CAM) designed by Convergence Ltd.

-With ExCamera SDK, you are able to have an simple way to connect our products, and you can also develop more interesting and creative features by yourself.
+With ExCamera SDK, you are able to have a simple way to connect our products, and you can also develop more interesting and creative features by yourself.

 ## What we provide ?